cdzg-zzk/Clang_Study/README.md

 # Clang_Study
-this is a repository to record my study experiecce and reposit my code
+this is a repository to record my study experience and reposit my code